 Michael joined Watsi on June 8th, 2016.
-Four years ago, Michael became the 1944th member to automatically support a new Watsi patient every month.
-Since then, 4,105 more people have become monthly donors!
-Michael's most recent donation supported Vanna, a government employee from Cambodia, to fund mobility restoring spine surgery.
+Five years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation supported Duncan, a strong and optimistic man from Kenya, for pain-relieving spinal fusion surgery.